 The right adventure cat gear will make all the difference and can give you the peace of mind that your cat will be safe and comfortable no matter where your adventures take you.

-Check out some of our favourite cat harnesses for your next cat-friendly adventure:
+Check out some of our favourite adventure cat harnesses for your next cat-friendly adventure:

 RC Pets Adventure Kitty Harness

-For true adventure cats, the RC Pets Adventure Kitty Harness is a full-support padded cat harness to provide a secure and comfortable fit on any cat adventure.
+The RC Pets Adventure Kitty Harness is a full-support padded cat harness for true adventure cats to provide a secure and comfortable fit on any cat adventure.

 The breathable mesh fabric provides support without overheating your cat.
 The four adjustment points ensure a snug but comfortable fit to ensure your cat can't escape this harness, and the reflective lining helps keep your cat easily visible in low light.